derekgwu/Ticket-To-Ride-AI/stateSpecification.md

 # State Specification

 ## Description of State Space
+  In Ticket to Ride, a game state captures information about every player’s cards and trains, and the board itself.
+The board has vertices and edges, represented as city destinations and train routes, respectively.
+Every train route has two destinations it connects, the color and player association of the route, and the length of the route.
+The state also contains information about each player’s possessions.
+At any time in the game, a player can have trains of varying colors to place on the board and different destination tickets.
+	The state space of Ticket to Ride is the set of all possible states.
+In other words, it is the set of all possible information combinations about the board and player-specific information.
+With over 140 cards and 30 destination vertices, it is evident that this state space cannot be searched using a simple breadth-first search or A* search.
+We can also express the state space in mathematical notation.

-The state space of Ticket to Ride consists of the board state, the cards in players' hands, and the current face-up train cards.
+As mentioned above, the state space of Ticket to Ride consists of the board state, the cards in players' hands, and the current face-up train cards.

 ### Players
 $P = \{ P_1, P_2, \ldots, P_k \}$